Jodie Yemm

 Jodie Yemm (born 1967) is an Australian actress, best known for her roles in television soap operas.

+Career

-She played Jennifer Healy in Sons and Daughters, Rosemary Kaye in Prisoner, and Kelly Morgan in Neighbours, and The Sullivans as Maisey, as well as appearing in The Flying Doctors.
+Yemm had an early role in the 1983 ABC children's anthology series Home.
+She then appeared in several soap operas, including playing Jennifer Healy in Sons and Daughters, Rosemary Kaye in Prisoner, and teenage tearaway Kelly Morgan, (who lived with Des and Daphne) in Neighbours.
+She also appeared in The Sullivans as Maisey, and had a guest role in The Flying Doctors.

+She played the antagonist, Bianca, in 1986 film The Still Point, opposite Nadine Garner, Steve Bastoni and Ben Mendelsohn.